 The blanket can be worked in panels of 5 or 6 squares (this saves a lot of sewing of separate squares) and 5 or 6 panels can be sewn together.
 Edging can be worked around the sides to finish off a cosy blanket or throw.

 The patterns above are only a suggestion.
 You may prefer to knit six inch squares of any appropriate design and we would suggest within the following possible colour ways: Black and white, black and silver, green and blue, green, blue and purple, red and orange.

 Hats and scarves can be completed in your favourite pattern.

-Please contact Claire Sherman or Sue-Gabriel Talbot using the contact details at the bottom of the page.
+Please contact Claire Sherman or Sue-Gabriel Talbot.
 If you would like to send throws, wraps and beanie hats, please contact us.